 An important thing to remember when it comes to Nepenthes care is that there are two types of these pitcher plants: highland and lowland.
 This refers to the areas the plants naturally grow in.
 Highland Nepenthes like cooler nights, whereas lowland plants prefer stable, relatively high temperatures all the time.

 Nepenthes ventrata is a cross between two pitcher plant species, Nepenthes ventricosa and alata.
 The first is a highland species, the second a lowland one.
 That means ventrata is a bit of an inbetween species.
 It can take a wider range of temperatures and should be less fussy than some other tropical pitcher plant species.
 Yay!

 Nepenthes ventrata light, location & temperature

-Light.
 Light is an important factor in growing all (carnivorous) plants and Nepenthes ventrata is no exception.
 This pitcher plant will really appreciate receiving plenty of light.
 It can handle direct sun relatively well as long as it’s introduced slowly.
 A South-facing window should work well.

-Artificial light.
 A light-starved Nepenthes will often drop its pitchers and stop growing.
-Not good!
+Not what we want here!
 If you don’t have any windows in your home that supply enough light for your Nepenthes ventrata to thrive you might want to try artificial lighting.

-Location.
-Although Nepenthes ventrata is less fussy about humidity than some of its cousins it still appreciates a relatively humid environment.
+Although Nepenthes ventrata is less fussy about humidity than some of its cousins it still likes a relatively humid environment.
 It will appreciate being placed in one of the more high-moisture rooms of the house, like the bathroom or kitchen.
 If that’s not an option a humidity tray consisting of a saucer with some pebbles and a layer of water can also help.

-Temperature.
 Nepenthes ventrata does just fine at room temperature.
 If you’re growing this pitcher plant outside be sure to bring it in when things start getting too cold.